BeierZhu/xERM/README.md

-# [AAAI22] Cross-Domain Empirical Risk Minimization for Unbiased Long-tailed Classification
+# [AAAI22 Oral] Cross-Domain Empirical Risk Minimization for Unbiased Long-tailed Classification

 We point out the overlooked unbiasedness in long-tailed classification: models should perform well on both imbalanced and balanced test distributions.
 To tackle this challenge, we propose a novel training paradigm called [Cross-Domain Empirical Risk Minimization (xERM)](https://arxiv.org/pdf/2112.14380.pdf).